 Last Updated on

-Smart telescopes are one of the newest and most exciting developments in amateur astronomy, and one I have been following since their inception.
+Smart telescopes are one of the newest and most exciting developments in amateur astronomy, one I have been following since their inception.

 They are essentially miniaturized astrophotography rigs with the work done for you—the camera, focusing, and even much of the processing are built into these instruments and their accompanying apps.